Macrometacorp/tutorial-addressbook-restql/README.md

+# Global Address Book

-# 1. Overview
+## 1. Overview

-This page is just for development purposes. **Don't use these steps to deploy the actual application.**

-Demo to show custom C8Fn and real-time capabilities of C8.
+Demo to show a real-time adrressbook for three different regions using the saved queries/ restql functionality of c8db.

-# 2. Prerequisites

-The following have to be present in the federation before starting the UI or else the network calls will fail crashing the app.
+## 2.Pre-requisites

+Pull latest `tutorial-addressbook-streams` code.

+Update the regions of your federation in the Config file

+## 3. How to Run app locally.

 The federation url has to be provided in `Config.js` file.
 The user will then be asked to select one of the following regions in the GUI.